 Open to the Lesley community and the general public, this series promotes dialogue around critical social issues that impact us all—whether we’re artists, designers, viewers, participants, or passersby.

 Explore different topics in art and design, make new connections, or refine skills.
-Attend one of our community workshops hosted in partnership with the Cambridge Art Association, Maud Morgan Arts Center, and other local organizations.
+Attend our summer Studio Residency for Art and Design Educators or one of our community workshops hosted in partnership with the Cambridge Art Association, Maud Morgan Arts Center, and other local organizations.

 Through our PARTICIPATE initiative, we develop participatory public art projects with community organizations and neighboring schools.
 Each project is designed to strengthen student learning in response to community needs.